cisco/multilingual-speech-testing/survey-setup-tools/README.md

 The `results_analysis` [directory](results_analysis) is under construction.
 It will contain tools to analyze test results collected through Qualtrics.

-## Structure of SIT Survey
+## Structure of the Listening Tests
-This SIT survey is based on the DRT format and consists of the following blocks:
+Both listeninig test implementations (Diagnostic Rhyme Test for speech intelligibility and MUSHRA for speech quality) follow the same general structure:
 ![Visual representation of SIT survey blocks](wiki/survey_flowchart.png)

+The key difference between the two survey types in terms of the survey flow is that the MUSHRA design allows the user to take up to three blocks of the Main Task.
 For a more detailed outline of the survey components and specifications, please refer to the project [wiki](wiki/Qualtrics-SIT-Survey).

 ## Requirements

 ### Data
 This SIT survey is based on multilingual DRT datasets.
 The present scripts assume specfic data formatting requirements.
-For these dataset specifications, please refer to `survey_generation` [documentation](survey_generation/README.md).
+For these dataset specifications, please refer to `survey_generation` [documentation](survey-setup-tools/survey_generation/MUSHRA/README.md).
+MUSHRA surveys can be run with any clean speech data.

 ### Qualtrics
 The use of this Qualtrics qsf file requires a Qualtrics paid account, as crucial features used in the test are not supported by free accounts.